 This prospectus is part of a registration statement we filed with the SEC.
-You should rely only on the information contained in this prospectus or incorporated herein by reference.
+You should rely only on the information contained in this prospectus or incorporated by reference.
 We have not authorized anyone else to provide you with different information.
-The selling security holders are not making an offer of these securities in any state where the offer is not permitted.
-You should not assume that the information in this prospectus is accurate as of any date other than the date on the front page of this prospectus, regardless of the time of delivery of this prospectus or any sale of common stock.
+This prospectus is not an offer to sell these securities and is not soliciting an offer to buy these securities in any jurisdiction where the offer or sale is not permitted.
+The information contained in this prospectus is accurate only as of the date of this prospectus, regardless of the time of delivery of this prospectus or any sale of our common stock.